lucaamad/Financial-Engineering-projects/README.md

 ### 8. Risk Management: Credit Portfolio Risk
    - Computation of the Present Value in a years' time of an Investment-Grade fixed rate bond according to the CreditMetrics approach. <br>
-   - Computation of the 1 year 99.9% VaR for a portolio of fixed rate bonds under different issuer correlation assumptions.
+   - Computation of the 1-year 99.9% VaR for a portfolio of fixed rate bonds under different issuer correlation assumptions.